Scheduling Jobs

 Running in parallel in the WI-HPC cluster can be achieved in multiple ways.
 This is ideal when wanting to run several independent jobs.

-Please note that in order to run multiple independent jobs, you must request more than one task, i.e --ntasks=3.
+Please note that in order to run multiple independent jobs, you must request more than one task, i.e --ntasks=3

 Method 1

-The first example, sub1.sh requests 3 tasks and runs 3 independent srun commands.
-In the srun commands we assign 1 task to each command for a total of 3 tasks.
+commands we assign 1 task to each command for a total of 3 tasks.

-Please note the & at the each of end line.
-This AND operator allows all 3 commands to start at the same time.
+operator allows all 3 commands to start at the same time.

-Using the && operator will wait until the first command to execute.
+operator will wait until the first command to execute.
 If and only if it is successful, the second command will then start.

 #!/bin/bash